Maryland Paralegal Career Guide

 - Paralegal Associations in Maryland

 Although corporations, internal legal departments, banks, and government agencies are relying more heavily on paralegal labor, private law firms continue to be the primary employers of paralegals nationwide.
-Venable LLP is one of Maryland’s leading law firms with over 180 practicing attorneys specializing in a wide range of topics including corporate law, bankruptcy, creditor’s rights, and commercial litigation.
+Venable LLP is one of Maryland’s leading law firms with over 180 practicing attorneys specializing in a wide range of areas including corporate law, bankruptcy, creditor’s rights, and commercial litigation.
 Miles & Stockbridge PC is another leading law firm in the state and is known for its quality results, professional atmosphere, and innovative thinking.
-Large law firms such as these often practice in a variety of different legal specialties and industries, requiring a large degree of paralegal support.
+Large law firms such as these often practice in a variety of different legal specialties and industries, requiring paralegal support.
 These firms, among other leading firms in the area, may provide good opportunities for career-driven paralegals and legal assistants wishing to work in large-scale business law.
 Additionally, large firms tend to develop area-dedicated teams and may be desirable for paralegals wishing to specialize in a specific area of law.
 Smaller firms have can also be great places for paralegals to gain professional experience and receive a more general introduction into paralegal work.

 For those wishing to enter the corporate world as a paralegal, several Fortune 500 companies are based in Maryland, including Lockheed Martin, Marriott International, Coventry Health Care, and Host Hotels & Resorts.
 The state also hosts many government agencies that regularly post paralegal jobs in Maryland.
 These organizations provide different environments for prospective paralegals and can be considered as an alternative to traditional law firm positions.